kerautret/GTVimageVect/README.md

 The algorithm can be used to zoom on part of photography:

-`./build/bin/tv-triangulation-color -i Input/ara.ppm -b 16 -D 16 -output resultAra`
+`./build/bin/tv-triangulation-color -i Input/ara.ppm -b 16 -D 16 -o resultAra`
 `convert -scale 1600% Input/ara.ppm ara16x.png`

 You should obtain such resulting images: